 We have a significant amount of indebtedness.
-As of January 1, 2022, we had approximately \$552.5 million of aggregate principal amount of indebtedness associated with our first lien term loan in the aggregate principal amount of \$420.0 million (the "term loan") and 2025 Notes outstanding (excluding finance lease obligations).
+As of December 31, 2022, we had approximately \$552.5 million of aggregate principal amount of indebtedness associated with our first lien term loan in the aggregate principal amount of \$150.0 million (the "term loan") and \$402.5 million of 2.50% convertible senior notes due on May 15, 2025 (the "2025 Notes") outstanding (excluding finance lease obligations).
 Our leverage could have important consequences for us, including: